UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_01/basics_python.md

     `````{admonition} Documentation styles
     :class: note
-    Since in the Python language the information is inplicit
+    Since in the Python language the information is implicit
     (as the type of the variables),
     **special care has to be put in documenting the source code**:
     explain what is the purpose of the function in a concise way